albb0920/big5-ansiart/README.md

 Pending issues:

 * Currently it only supports Ruby 1.9.2 or above because it uses `String#encode!`
-* It requires `uming.ttc` font file in current working directory.
+* For GD implementation, it requires `uming.ttc` font file in current working directory.
 This is inconvenient.
 * The CSS should be moved somewhere else.
 * Do we need to refine API of `AnsiArt::Document`.
   It should be the only API class.
 All other classes are for internal use.